 - Authors retain copyright, licensing the article under a Creative Commons license: articles can be freely redistributed and reused as long as the article is correctly attributed.

 For editorial queries, please contact this journal's Development Editor, Erica Gordon-Mallin.

-Sign up to article alerts to keep updated on articles published in Journal of Organization Design - including articles published in this Special Collection.
+Sign up for article alerts and news from this journal to keep updated on articles published in Journal of Organization Design - including articles published in this Special Collection.

 50,621 = total downloads for 5/2016–3/2018

 144.5 = 2016 Usage Factor

 282 = total mentions on social media and in press